FSecureLABS/KernelFuzzer/README.md

 - Download and install Python 3.5

-- Compile binary for your system using the included .bat scripts for the correct architecture (Windows only!)
+- Compile binary for your system using the included .bat scripts for the correct architecture (Windows only!).
+Tested using Visual Studio 2013 - if you use a different version of VS, edit the script to point at your copy of 'vcvarsall.bat'.

 - Run worker_setup/worker_setup.py